The Camino to Santiago de Compostela: not a walk in the park

 The first is on albergues, “What to expect and how to manage”; the second is “all about bed bugs“ with a focus on avoiding them and, if it happens, how to treat the bites and avoid carrying them home!

 Please note: I am not a doctor, pharmacist, physiotherapist, or podiatrist and don’t claim any medical knowledge.
 I am, however, offering my experiences so others may be well prepared and learn from my mistakes while walking thousands of kilometres under different conditions and over varied terrain.

-The most important thing: Just love the “time out” from the daily routine along with the many challenges along the way.
-It is therapeutic walking through fields and forests, over hills and mountains, breathing fresh air.
 I did not know what “eco therapy” was until I experienced it: a sense of peace through being away from cities and immersed in nature.
 It is as though our genetic roots are being reawakened and we are reinvigorated.

 The newest guide book is called ” Camino Preparation Guide”and you can “look inside” on the Amazon page, by following the links below the image.

 Crucial Camino Walking Guidebooks

 Written by Mark O’Sullivan